 Registration and Payment

 The cost for each workshop is $275 per person and includes all materials and supplies for projects.
-Coffee and snacks are provided.
+The program is being offered in-person and online simultaneously.
+Coffee and snacks are provided for in-person participants.
 We take a short break for lunch, and recommend you bring your own.
-Lunches are also available nearby at several campus cafes.
+Lunches are also available nearby at several off-campus cafes.
 Participants should bring their own laptops and will have access to WiFi.
-Computer mice are recommended for some of the software packages.

 Our mailing address is: